ToolJet/ToolJet/docs/docs/contributing-guide/setup/ubuntu.md

     4. Add user to the organization as admin
     ```ruby
-    OrganizationUser.create(user: User.first, organization: Organization.first, role: 'admin')
+    OrganizationUser.create(user: User.first, organization: Organization.first, role: 'admin', status: 'active')
     ```

-7. ## Running the React frontend ( Client )
+8. ## Running the React frontend ( Client )
     ```bash
     $ cd ./frontend && npm start
     ```

-The client will start running on the port 8082, you can access the client by visiting:  [https://localhost:8082](https://localhost:8082 )
+The client will start running on the port 8082, you can access the client by visiting:  [https://localhost:8082](https://localhost:8082)